milmor24/group_project1/People.md

-People in my group is Martin, Puria, Victor.
+People in my group is Martin, Puria, Victor, Milton